-Here, in today’s post, we are going to illustrate you How to fix Leverage Browser Caching in WordPress.
-When it comes to speed optimization in WordPress, so Leverage Browser Caching plays an important role.
+When it comes to speed optimization in WordPress, Leverage Browser Caching plays an important role.
 In this fast digital world, no one wants to wait for long while opening a web page.

 However, Leverage browser caching guarantees a high ratio of success.
 Leverage browser caching in WordPress makes your work easier by making your site load faster.
 Want to know how to implement it with or without plugins?
 Keep reading this blog.

-Today, we will provide you the step by step description of how you can resolve this issue.
+Today, we will provide you with the step by step guide on how you can resolve this issue.
 Firstly you must know about leverage browser caching.

 What is a Leverage Browser Caching and How does it work?

-Leverage browser caching means storing static files of a website in visitor browser and retrieving them from browser quickly.
+Leverage browser caching means storing static files of a website in visitor’s browser.
+In certain caching times and retrieving them from the browser quickly.
 It is used to speed up each page of a website.

 Consequently, when someone comes to your website, so the browser sends the request to load assets such as CSS, HTML, Image, scripts, etc. from the browser.
-The server then responds to the browser’s request.
+The web host then responds to the browser’s request.

-Based on the size of asset requested and server process time, the response may take some time some time to respond.
-This is the result of increased load on the server and slows down the website at the end of the user.
+Based on the size of the asset requested and server process time, It may take some time to respond.
+This is the result of increased load on the server and slows down the website.

 Let’s also test it with Google PageSpeed Insights.

-Ok, you can see that the overall performance of my website is quite good.
+Ok, you can see that the overall performance of this website is quite good.
 But, there is room to improve it.
-It is showing that my internal URL can be cached.
+It is showing that the internal URL can be cached.

 Now time arrives to know: